ECIP 1112: Olympia Treasury Contract Source

 • Security Budget Continuity

-ECIP-1017 reduces block rewards over time.
-Treasury funding via BASEFEE redirection ensures ETC retains a native, non-inflationary source of capital for audits, client maintenance, and protocol upgrades.
+With block rewards decreasing under ECIP-1017, Treasury funding via BASEFEE redirection ensures ETC retains a native, non-inflationary source of capital for audits, client maintenance, and protocol upgrades.

 • Aligned Economic Incentives

-More users and dApps → More transactions → More treasury revenue → More development → More adoption.
+More network usage → more transactions → more Treasury revenue → more development → more adoption.

 • Open and Permissionless Access

-Unlike closed foundations or opaque grant programs, the Treasury enables any contributor to submit a proposal through transparent, on-chain governance (ECIP-1113).
+Unlike closed foundations or opaque grant programs, the Treasury enables any contributor to request funds through transparent, on-chain ECFPs per ECIP-1114.

 • Transparency and Accountability

 All inflows and disbursements are recorded on-chain through event emissions.
-This guarantees verifiability of treasury activity, deters favoritism, and builds long-term trust in the transparency and neutrality of protocol funding.
+This guarantees verifiability, deters favoritism, and builds long-term trust in protocol funding.

 • Governance Modularity